 Here are some very “dumb” things I’ve done in my life, which at the time made me look and feel like an idiot.
 But all along, Jesus kept saying, “Just trust me.”

 - Stand up to the religious Christians.
 First off, let me define “religious Christian.”
 This is someone who does not believe in the complete forgiveness of Jesus’ sacrifice at the Cross.
 They exude conditional love and semi-grace.
 They might say they do believe in Jesus’ complete, finished forgiveness, but their lives, teaching, double-talk (saved, not saved, saved, not saved, works, it’s all free, works, it’s all free), and their emotional manipulation of “I’m not having a Bible discussion with you!” say otherwise.
 They hold peoples’ complete forgiveness hostage because they don’t want to give away “licenses to sin” even though all human beings are sinning just fine without licenses–including them.
 They are focused on the wrong thing: sin.
 This is stupid because when we finally know we’re completely forgiven–and nothing can change this–only then do we realize we don’t want to sin.
 Christians don’t want to sin, period.
 Why?
 Because we have new sinless spirits.
-So when our flesh and unrenewed minds choose to sin, an internal battle occurs.
+So when the flesh and unrenewed minds choose to sin, an internal battle occurs.
 It goes against our identity.
 We can spend our lifetime attempting to desensitize ourselves, but no matter how long we incorrectly live in sin, it never feels right.
 So we may as well be ourselves and continue to turn from sin until our bodies die.
 But to the religious Christians, until we shape up and “be like them,” we’re no good to God (or to them for that matter).
 They say there must be proof of our saving.
 Really?
 Ephesians 2 says otherwise–that it’s by grace (free, unearned) through faith (simply believing), and that it’s a free gift.
 Religious Christians also say you must confess every sin even after you get saved.
 C’mon, just think about that for a minute.
 What if you forget one?
 Or what about the sins you belittle, overlook, and let float into the rear-view mirror of your life?
 Do those just go away and not count toward the list of sins that need to be confessed?
 No. This demonic method is madness and puts our salvation in our own hands when it’s actually in Jesus’ hands.
 He is keeping us saved, not our many words (see John 7:25).
 There is a NEW COVENANT based on a ONE-TIME sacrifice of Jesus’ blood (Hebrews 8:13, 10:10).
 Our asking didn’t save us anyway, our faith in Jesus’ sacrifice did!
 If this weren’t true, then we could just sin away and ask for forgiveness once a week–or whenever.
 What kind of relationship is that?
 A terrible one.
 The truth is, once you believe in His perfect blood, you are adopted into the family of God as God’s own child–just like Jesus!
 (See Ephesians 1:5).
 The Bible verse they keep taking out of context in 1 John 1:9, about confessing every sin, they need to realize John was speaking to non-believers who thought they had never sinned.
 Go read it and you’ll see that once they confess they have sinned, they get forgiven of all their sin–past, present, and future.
 So when you first stand up to the religious Christians, rather it be a church leader, legalistic friend or family member, it won’t be easy.
 But be kind and full of grace in your speech!
 Learn from my mistakes and don’t attack!
 Don’t be condescending!
 Be gentle, even if they aren’t.
 Your identity is not found in proving or disproving anything, so show them love and remain under control.

 - Go public with your weaknesses.
 My goodness, this might have been the most difficult thing for me to do!
 We all think we have a reputation to maintain, but God wants to break that down, destroy it, and give us a brand new one!
 A reputation built on Christ!
 The problem is, nobody wants to air out their dirty laundry to get to this point.
 We don’t want to look bad, weak, or wrong–this seems like a very dumb choice.
 But the Bible says otherwise.
 It says God’s power is made perfect in our weakness!
 (See 2 Corinthians 12:9).
 It also says our testimonies overcome the power of the enemy!
 (See Revelation 12:11).
 Your testimony will help those who are struggling with the same stuff you’ve struggled with!
 None of it will go to waste!
 God is in the business of taking our painful past and using it for great things!
 The devil wants you to be ashamed, but Jesus wants you to be transparent and confident in what He did to redeem you!
 For me, it seemed like a dumb move when I first began to talk publicly about my addictions, my difficult upbringing, my codependency issues–and many other things.
 But I trusted Jesus and did it anyway.
-It hurt my flesh’s ego, bad!
+It hurt the flesh’s ego, bad!
 It was embarrassing to my old way of thinking!
 But I got over it and listened to Him.
 When I did so…it felt authentic.
 I was finally being my true self.
 Now He’s using that old stuff for good, all because I spoke up and stopped caring about what people thought of me.
 Instead, I started caring about what God thought of me!
 The fact is, people aren’t looking to Christians to see a clean, shiny person, who has never had a problem–NO!
 THEY WANT TO KNOW ABOUT OUR GRIT AND GRIME–AND HOW CHRIST SET US FREE!
 So don’t be anonymous any longer.
 You have no reason to be.
 Anonymity is based on shame and fear–SO BE BOLD!
 SPEAK UP!
 SPEAK OUT!
 This is not a dumb move, it’s called bravery!
 It’s called doing all things through Christ in us!
 (See Philippians 4:13).

 - Bless and pray for those who cause you pain.
 Again, this seems dumb.
 To be honest with you, when I first begin to really seek out Jesus through His Word, I was actually looking for Scripture I could use to sic Him on my enemies.
 What I soon found out is that Jesus does not do this.
 He loves us all, no matter what, and He wants to live inside of every person.
 My spirit already knew this, but His Word revealed it in black and white, and red.
 As a heaven-ready person, I don’t want to cause my enemies harm.
 I want to establish healthy boundaries.
 I’m a holy saint who is literally possessed by the Spirit of God–so is every believer on planet earth.
 Therefore, what I want is to genuinely pray for my enemies to be blessed, to think of them with grace, and to ask God to help them come to know Him personally.
 Why?
 Because once they do, only then will their lives change for the better!
 So yeah, this seems dumb at first, but ask God to bless your enemies!
 This is what you truly want!